Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Methodology

 \subsection{Latent dynamic model for autonomous driving}

 We propose the use of latent variables to solve problems in end-to-end autonomous driving.
 This potential space is used to encode complex urban driving environments, including visual inputs, spatial features, and road conditions.
 Historical high-dimensional raw observation data is compressed into this low-dimensional latent space and learned through a sequential latent environment model that learns in conjunction with the maximum entropy RL process.
-We introduces RL agent model consists of components can be constructed the PGM of POMDP as follow:
+We introduce RL agent model consists of components can be constructed the probabilistic graphical model of POMDP as follow:

-where $p$ is prior probability, $q$ is posterior probability, $o$ is observations, $a$ is actions, is latent states and $\theta$ is the parameter of the model.
-Then the world model reconstructs the inputs images from the original sensors, more details can be found in the \hyperref[sec:appendixA8]{Appendix A.8}.
+where $p$ is prior probability, $q$ is posterior probability, $o$ is observation, $a$ is action, is latent state and $\theta$ is the parameter of the model.
+Then the world model reconstructs the inputs images from the original sensors, more details can be found in the Appendix ~\ref{sec:appendixA7}.